modesolaa/rean_assignment/README.md

-# We're using this file to demostratet git push/pull and Branching
+# We're using this file to demostrate git push/pull and branching
 Approach:

 1. I used vagrant to spin up a centos 7 virtual machine